yiheng28/yiheng28/README.md

 - 👋 Hi, I’m @yiheng28
-- 👀 I’m interested in computer science
+- 👀 I’m passionate about computer science and constantly exploring new technologies.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently focused on honing my skills and becoming more proficient in this field.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💼 I’m actively seeking internship opportunities to gain practical experience, contribute to a dynamic company, and help drive its success.

 <!---
 yiheng28/yiheng28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.